marikonakajo/buzzton_server/README.md

 ## how to start server

 `docker-compose build`
+`docker-compose up -d`

+execute container as foreground process

 `docker-compose up`

-execute container as background process

-`docker-compose up -d`

 ## connect to container